 From a financial perspective, your state of incorporation hits the bottom line in the form of corporate taxes and fees.
 The Battle Ground State of Nevada has some similarities and differences with the “Delaware loophole.”

-Nevada does not have an income tax.
-Thus, the Silver State does not collect corporate income tax from Nevada corporations doing business in the state.
+While there’s a Delaware income tax on corporations, Nevada doesn’t have an income tax.
+Thus, the Silver State doesn’t collect corporate income tax from Nevada corporations doing business in the state.
 Compare that with Delaware, which collects corporate income tax on Delaware businesses if they conduct business in the state.
 Nevada companies don’t have to pay a franchise tax, but they do in Delaware.

 What business taxes are you required to pay in Nevada?